railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 	They are stored in two different tables, however, because a service is an analytical entry, but an analytical entry is not necessarily a service.

-This is not a classical approach but it is logical and pragmatic.
-Employee timesheets are a good indication of how the costs of a service enterprise are spread across different cases as reported in the analytic accounts.
+This is not a classical approach, but it is logical and pragmatic.
+Employee timesheets are a good indication of how the costs of a service enterprise are spread across different cases, as reported in the analytic accounts.

 .. index::